SAM-Denton/samde/README.md

 - Color Scheme : Gives a list of colorschemes to pick from.
 Look at the "How my X11 dotfiles work" section if you want to add more.
 - Rice Selector : Selects a "rice".
 The "rices" are mostly a combination of a colorscheme and wallpaper.
-- Font : Gives a list of fonts to pick from for the dwm bar.
+- Font : Gives a list of fonts to pick from for the dwm bar, dmenu and dnote.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
 - Rounded Corners : Toggles rounded corners in picom.conf.